PubConf/pubconf.github.io/_events/2024/atlanta.md

   # Background Image used in the top-of-page hero.
   background: /assets/events/atlanta_2024/event-hero-bg.jpg

-tagline: "PubConf Goes Wild Wild West"
+tagline: "Shark Tank fueled by whisky and angst."

 # Most events have a conference partner.
 This is to highlight them.
 partner:
   name: RenderATL
   url: https://www.renderatl.com/
   # Specific dimensions required.
 This is also in the image template.
-  logo: /assets/events/atlanta_2024/partner-logo.png
+  logo: /assets/events/atlanta_2024/partner-logo.jpg

 # The venue where the event will be held.
 Comment it out until a contract is in
 # place.
 All fields required.